ajvirtual/timer-time/README.md

 # timer-time
-# project Will be push ASAP, there was a little trouble 😅😁.
+# project Will be push ASAP, there has been a local trouble 😅😁.
+Stay tuned